SaraK-N17/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/95710184/150048420-5d104b08-4913-4e08-af2f-e042a11dc26b.png)

 ## Summary

-When assessed based only on the scores of 10th-12th graders and the total students in 10th-12th grade, it is determined that **removing the 9th grade scores had little effect on the results and rankings of Thomas High School.**
+Overall, it is determined that **removing the 9th graders completely from the calculations had little effect on the results and rankings for Thomas High School.**

-With the inclusion of the 9th graders at Thomas High School, they were ranked in the top 5 schools in the district.
-Excluding the 9th graders bumps Thomas High School down the list and they are no longer in the top 5, leaving all charter schools in the top 5.
+- Math and reading scores are minimally impacted by removing the 9th graders.
+-